 The legalisation of gambling in 1931 led to the development of the casino hotels for which Las Vegas is famous.
 The high profits to be made from gambling resulted in many of the casinos being funded by organized crime figures such as "Bugsy" Siegel.

-In 1940 major development occurred due the influx of scientists and staff from the Manhattan Project, which was carrying out research for the atomic bomb during World War II.
+In 1940 major development occurred due to the influx of scientists and staff from the Manhattan Project, which was carrying out research for the atomic bomb during World War II.

 1941 saw the development of the Las Vegas Boulevard, better known as “the Strip”, when El Rancho, the first resort on the strip opened.
 Others were to follow including the Sands and the Sahara and by the time of the construction of The Mirage in 1989 there was a movement away from the downtown area to “the Strip”.
 In 1994 work began on the Fremont Street Experience in order to regenerate the downtown area.
 This was a $70 million shopping mall covering five blocks.
-It contains a 90 feet high, 1,500 feet long barrel vault canopy containing 12 million LED displays which provides a spectacular lights display.
+It contains a 90 feet high, 1,500 feet long barrel vault canopy containing 12 million LED displays which provide a spectacular lights display.

 The hotels along the strip are some of the most spectacular buildings in the world, each with its own special theme, and new ones are springing up on a regular basis.
 Some of the most famous are:

 Stratosphere Tower, built in 1996 it has 2,444 roams.
 It also has a thrill ride, situated nearly 900 feet above Las Vegas Boulevard.
 Circus Circus opened as a casino without a hotel in 1968, and a hotel with 400 rooms was added in 1972.
 It now has 3,774 rooms and is famous for its circus acts and stalls.
 Treasure Island Hotel opened in 1993 with 2,900 rooms.
-It contains a full size reproduction of a pirate ship and stages pirate battles every night.
+It contains a full-size reproduction of a pirate ship and stages pirate battles every night.
 Excalibur with its 4,032 rooms has an Arthurian theme and children's attractions.

 Caesars Palace opened in 1966 with 700 rooms; it now has 3,348 rooms in five towers named: Augustus, Centurion, Forum, Palace, and Roman.
 The Forum tower features guest suites with 1,000 square feet of space.
 In 1997 it was expanded to include Forum Shops and restaurants with many statues and an indoor sky and artificial storms.